DATDA/datda.github.io/about.md

 * We meet Thursdays @ 7pm in EN4066.
 All are welcome.
 Bring a laptop for optimal engagement.
 * We also post stuff on our [Github](https://github.com/DATDA).
 * We also have a Discord chat listed [here](https://datda.tk/contact).
+* Subscribe to our mailing list by sending an email to "datda-request@cs.uwyo.edu" with the subject "subscribe".
 * Are you an RSO?
 * Yes.
 [UWConnect Site](https://uwyo.campuslabs.com/engage/organization/datda)